Chenqing-Lin/FAIR-Pruner/README.md

 - The model saved after pruning is the final pruned version that can be used for further training or evaluation.
 - You can experiment with different ToD levels to see how pruning affects the model’s performance.
 - Make sure to adjust the layer pruning configurations (the_list_of_layers_to_prune, the_list_of_layers_to_compute_Distance) according to your model architecture.
+- Our code only provides the pruned backbone of the VGG16 model as an example, in order to facilitate users' understanding and learning.
+The framework is designed to be simple and scalable, which means our approach can be applied to other model architectures as well.